SynBioDex/libSBOLc/README.txt

 2) Run cmake-gui
     In the Cmake program, find two text boxes labeled, "where is the source code" and "where to build"

-3) Type the full libSBOLc/ folder path for the line that says "where is the source code"
+3) Type /your/path/to/libSBOLc/src for the line that says "where is the source code"

-4) Type libSBOLc/BUILD folder path for the line that says "where to build"
+4) Type /your/path/to/libSBOLc/BUILD for the line that says "where to build"

 5) Click the "Configure" button